RevealBi/Documentation/docs/user/chart-types/choropleth-map.md

 In the example below, we will use a choropleth map to analyse the results of the last presidential elections (2016) in the United States.

-To follow this walkthrough, download the [2016 November General Election](../../../static/data/2016_November_General_Election.xlsx) spreadsheet, upload it to a cloud provider and follow the steps below.
+To follow this walkthrough, download the <a href="/data/2016_November_General_Election.xlsx" download>2016 November General Election</a> spreadsheet, upload it to a cloud provider and follow the steps below.

 1. Connect to the cloud provider where you uploaded the spreadsheet.